callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 Esther and Kitty were married in Vancouver, Canada in 1919 and 1926 respectively so were not living at 1 Regal Place at the time of their marriages.

-## ...to be completed
+## Work In Progress

-This blog post is not finished to the point where I want it to be, but I have published it and am working on completing it.
-I am finding it quite difficult completing a blog post due to the research required.
-I keep starting them, but not publishing as they are not "finished".
-Frustrated by the situation, I find myself, I have decided to publish unfinished blogs when there is enough of a story, and return to finish them later.
+This blog post is not finished to the point where I want it to be, but I have published it as it is, and am working on completing it.

-I hope this is useful.
+I intend doing this for other lines of research, I write up in these posts.